philvuai/bnk/NETLIFY_DEPLOY.md

 # 🚀 Netlify Deployment Guide

-## Quick Fix for 404 Error
+## Quick Fix for Build Errors

-The 404 error occurs because Netlify needs specific configuration for React Single Page Applications.
-Follow these steps:
+If you're getting a 404 error or build failures, here are the solutions:

+### ❌ **Common Error: `ENOENT: no such file or directory, open '/opt/build/repo/client/client/package.json'`**

+**Solution**: The error occurs when Netlify can't find the package.json file.
+I've fixed this in the latest commit.

 ### ✅ **Step 1: Verify Repository Structure**